ucbvislab/speecheditor/INSTALL.md

 ## Enabling the music browser

 If you have access to the music browser data files (private access only due to copyrights): put the `musicbrowser` folder inside of `/speecheditor/static`.
+Also put the `music_browser_app` folder inside of `/speecheditor`.
 Instead of using `python app.py` run the speech editor with:

 ```
 #!bash